microsoft/fast/docs/developer/accessibility.md

 # Accessibility

 FAST-DNA has worked diligently from the ground up to enable accessibility in collaboration with legal, accessibility, and marketing teams at Microsoft.
-As an ecosystem to accelerate the build of Web sites and apps we ensure you have the tools to build accessible user exerpiences.
+As an ecosystem to accelerate the building of Web sites and apps we ensure you have the tools to build accessible user exerpiences.

 To learn more about Microsoft's commitment visit their [accessibility](https://www.microsoft.com/en-us/accessibility) website.